VisionVector/recommenders/SETUP.md

 We provided a script to [generate a conda file](scripts/generate_conda_file.sh), depending of the environment we want to use.

 To install each environment, first we need to generate a conda yml file and then install the environment.
-We can specify the environment name with the input `-n`.
+We can choose the environment name with the input `-n`.
 In the following examples, we provide a name example.

 ### Python CPU environment

-Assuming the repo is cloned as `Recommenders` in the local system, to install the Python CPU environment:
+To install the Python CPU environment:

     cd Recommenders
     ./scripts/generate_conda_file.sh